×

 He finished top of the pile in the FedEx Cup in 2021-22, winning three times and pocketing $8,654,566 in prize money on the PGA Tour alone.

-In 2024 he has won four times - the Dubai Desert Classic, the Zurich Classic alongside Shane Lowry, the Wells Fargo and the DP World Tour Championship.
-But there have also been some heartbreaking near-misses - he threw away the US Open, and finished second at both the Irish Open and BMW PGA Championship.
+He has won the Race to Dubai six times.
+In 2024 he won four times - the Dubai Desert Classic, the Zurich Classic alongside Shane Lowry, the Wells Fargo and the DP World Tour Championship.
+But there were some heartbreaking near-misses - he threw away the US Open, and finished second at both the Irish Open and BMW PGA Championship.

 In 2017, Forbes reported that McIlroy was the joint sixth highest-paid sportsperson, having earned $50 million, of which $34 million came from endorsements.

-After waiting for 11 years to do so, his victory at Augusta means he has achieved the career grand slam, winning all four majors.
+After waiting for 11 years to do so, his victory at The Masters in April 2025 meant he achieved the career grand slam, winning all four majors.
 The only other golfers to have achieved this feat are Gene Sarazen, Gary Player, Ben Hogan, Jack Nicklaus and Tiger Woods.

 He is a seven-time Ryder Cup player, finishing on the winning side on five occasions.